Vegetarianism and Antivivisection

 confidently asserted that whoever is cruel to animals cannot be a good man.

-The assumption that animals are without rights and the illusion that our treatment of them has no moral
+The assumption that animals are without rights and the illusion that our treatment of them has no

-significance is a positively outrageous example of Western crudity and barbarity.
+moral significance is a positively outrageous example of Western crudity and barbarity.
 Universal compassion is the only guarantee of morality.

-Just as the dark [skin] colour is natural to man, so too is the vegetable diet; but only in a tropical
+Just as the dark [skin] colour is natural to man, so too is the vegetable diet; but only in a

-unnatural diet.
+equally unnatural diet.
 Right in the north one cannot exist at all without animal food.

 uring Friedrich Nietzsche's visits to Triebschen in 1869 Wagner, who was otherwise

 impressed by Nietzsche, was scornful of the young professor's commitment to vegetarianism; despite the fact that, under the influence of Mathilde Wesendonk, he had already developed an interest in the rights of animals.
-Wagner had learned from his mentor Schopenhauer that mankind
+Wagner had learned from his mentor Schopenhauer that

-Schopenhauer's Parerga und Paralipomena) and that the moral and physical decline of mankind was the result of the change to an unnatural diet that
+in Schopenhauer's Parerga und Paralipomena) and that the moral and physical decline of mankind was the result of the change to an unnatural diet that

 included meat.
-Daumer noted that the behaviour of Kaspar Hauser — who in his wild years had only lived on wild fruit and who, in his first few months of captivity,
+Daumer noted that the behaviour of Kaspar Hauser — who in his wild years had only lived on wild fruit and who, in his first few months of

 ome years later (and no earlier than 1880), Wagner was sent a tract written by Jean Antoine Gleïzès (1773-1843),

-Thalysia oder Das Heil der Menschheit (originally published in French 1840-42; German translation 1872), in which the author argued that Christ's mission
+Thalysia oder Das Heil der Menschheit (originally published in French 1840-42; German translation 1872), in which the author argued that Christ's

-degeneration was the substitution of flesh for vegetable food.
+mankind's degeneration was the substitution of flesh for vegetable food.

 n 1879 Wagner responded to an appeal for support from the anti-vivisectionists: